HardikBhut/NYTiemsapp/README.md

     - When Click on Particular articles to navigate details page
     - In this details page load url which have contains in json

--Usage
+- Usage
--Download or Clone of Project and run in Xcod
+- Download or Clone of Project and run in Xcod
     - all the set up is don after that run in simulator and check how it works

 -Testing